 Start the potato harvesting by digging 8 to 10 inches away from the stem.
 Then dig at least 8 to 10 inches deep to be safe not to damage the potato.
 Be aware of the type of potatoes you are harvesting as some of the potatoes grow shallow and close to the stem, while others will spread throughout.

-If you don’t know how deep and spread the potatoes are then dug up only the first plant.
+If you don’t know how deep and spread the potatoes are then dig up only the first plant.
 It will help you determine what to expect with the other plants of that variety.

-Digging in a dry weather condition is preferable as it makes it easier to separate potato from the bare soil.
+Digging in a dry weather condition is preferable as it makes it easier to separate potatoes from the bare soil.
 In a warm, excellent weather condition, leave the dugout potato in the field, unwashed for 2 to 3 days.
-This will help with the curing of potato, which will make it easier to store.
+This will help with the curing of potatoes, which will make them easier to store.

 It is inevitable that during the harvesting process, some of the potatoes will get damaged during the digging.
 You should keep damaged potatoes away.
 These soiled potatoes should be cooked earlier as these are not suitable for storing.

-Other reason for no potato may be due to rocky soil which causes tubers to get deformed.
-If there is no problem with the ground and you still do not have any potatoes growing, then it may that you started harvesting too early.
+Another reason for no potato may be due to rocky soil which causes tubers to get deformed.
+If there is no problem with the ground and you still do not have any potatoes growing, then it may be that you started harvesting too early.

 Potato Harvesting Tips:

-Here are some harvesting tips for digging out potato without damaging it.
+Here are some harvesting tips for digging out potatoes without damaging them.